 Cost of groceries in Kyrgyzstan

-Thanks to food subsidies and a relatively weak economy, grocery prices in Kyrgyzstan are generally low.
-However, prices for staples like rice and flour can fluctuate, especially during economic instability.
+Kyrgyzstan's grocery prices are generally low thanks to food subsidies and a relatively weak economy.
+That said, prices for staples like rice and flour can fluctuate, especially during economic instability.
 Imported goods are more expensive, particularly in the winter, when seasonal produce is scarce.

 Bishkek, being the capital, has a wider variety of food options, including Western-style supermarkets and convenience stores.
 Despite the availability of imported goods, you'll often find better deals in the city’s bustling bazaars.